sjakthol/python-aws-sqs-batchlib/README.md

   * Define maximum batch size and batching window in seconds to consume a batch of messages from Amazon SQS queue similar to Lambda Event Source Mapping.

+* Send arbitrary number of messages to an Amazon SQS queue.

 * Delete arbitrary number of messages from an Amazon SQS queue.